raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then end the DSO Session by sending a Retry Delay request message, as described in {{retry}}.
+For error conditions that are likely to make all operations unsuccessful in the immediate future, the server SHOULD return an error response to the client and then end the DSO Session by sending a Retry Delay message, as described in {{retry}}.

 Upon receiving an error response from the server, a client SHOULD NOT automatically close the DSO Session.
 An error relating to one particular operation